nicklockwood/SwiftFormat/Rules.md

 ## trailingCommas

-Adds or removes trailing commas from the last item in an array or dictionary literal.
+Add or remove trailing comma from the last item in a collection literal.

 Option | Description
 --- | ---